 Who could imagine that this restless girl named Yissy Garcia had these skills as a percussionist?
-She did not lack of reasons.
+Anyone who thought it would have many reasons to do so.

 First, she was born in 1987 in the Cayo Hueso neighborhood, Havana, where the rumba, the improvised jams and all kinds of rhythms are mixed.
 But also his father was Bernardo García, founding drummer of the Irakere orchestra, who became his greatest inspiration, first teacher and musical guide.